-On the heels of a 60-win season, the Atlanta Hawks are now speeding toward a disappointing finish and rank as one of the more fickle NBA bets.
+On the heels of a losing season, the Atlanta Hawks are now speeding toward a disappointing finish and rank as one of the more fickle NBA bets.
 They are still good—borderline Eastern Conference contenders, even.
-But while their defense has improved, their offensive efficiency has plummeted, and it's left them susceptible to losses they wouldn't have suffered last year, when their passing and shooting were on superior planes.
+But while their defense has improved, their offensive efficiency has plummeted, and it’s left them susceptible to losses they wouldn’t have suffered last year, when their passing and shooting were on superior planes.

 There is still money to be made when betting on the Hawks.
 They are visibly better than most of the East, and they are fully capable of covering spreads against those clearly inferior opponents.

 Just don’t bet with the haphazard frequency you might have roughly one year ago.
 You’ll most definitely get burned if you do.
 The Hawks miss DeMarre Carroll, and they have lost Tiago Splitter for the long haul.
 Al Horford and Paul Millsap will keep them relevant, and that makes them a team to monitor as they near the playoffs, but this Atlanta squad is no longer a big-time bettor’s delight.